 Watch those paws — When you venture out, check your dog’s paws regularly and watch for any abnormal behavior.
 Dogs are naturally lower to the ground than you are, so they can get colder a lot faster!

 Stay away from wet areas — Avoiding water and keeping your pet dry ensures that their body temperature won’t drop too fast.

-👉 Ice and snow can become trapped between your dog’s pads and toes.
+👉 Ice and snow can easily become trapped between your dog’s pads and toes.